llvm-git-migration/llvm-project/flang/docs/Extensions.md

   has the SAVE attribute and was initialized.
 * `PRINT namelistname` is accepted and interpreted as `WRITE(*,NML=namelistname)`, a near-universal extension.
+* A contiguous assumed-rank array can be storage associated with a non-assumed-rank dummy array if it otherwise meets the requirements for storage association in F'2023 15.5.2.12.

 ### Extensions supported when enabled by options